Social medicine: Comparison with Public Health

+To visualize the difference: Imagine a city facing an outbreak of a disease.
+A public health approach might involve vaccination campaigns, public health advisories, and quarantine measures.
+A social medicine approach might delve into why certain communities within the city are more affected than others, looking at housing conditions, employment status, racial or socio-economic discrimination, and other societal factors, and then proposing solutions based on these insights.

+Both fields recognize the importance of the social determinants of health but approach the topic from slightly different angles and with varying emphases.
+In practice, there's a lot of collaboration and overlap between social medicine and public health, as both are essential for a holistic approach to health and wellness.

 Social care

-Social care traditionally takes a different look at issues of impairment and disability by adopting a holistic perspective on health.
+Social care aims to promote wellness and emphasizes preventive, ameliorative, and maintenance efforts during illness, impairment, or disability.
+It adopts a holistic perspective on health and encompasses a variety of practices and viewpoints aimed at disease prevention and reduction of the economic, social, and psychological burdens associated with prolonged illnesses and diseases.
 The social model was developed as a direct response to the medical model, the social model sees barriers (physical, attitudinal and behavioural) not just as a biomedical issue, but as caused in part by the society we live in – as a product of the physical, organizational and social worlds that lead to discrimination (Oliver 1996; French 1993; Oliver and Barnes 1993).
 Social care advocates equality of opportunities for vulnerable sections of society.

 History

 German physician Rudolf Virchow (1821–1902) laid foundations for this model.
 Other prominent figures in the history of social medicine, beginning from the 20th century, include Salvador Allende, Henry E. Sigerist, Thomas McKeown, Victor W. Sidel, Howard Waitzkin, and more recently Paul Farmer and Jim Yong Kim.

 In The Second Sickness, Waitzkin traces the history of social medicine from Engels, through Virchow and Allende.
 Waitzkin has sought to educate North Americans about the contributions of Latin American Social Medicine.

 In 1976, the British public health scientist and health care critic Thomas McKeown, MD, published "The role of medicine: Dream, mirage or nemesis?", wherein he summarized facts and arguments that supported what became known as McKeown's thesis, i.e. that the growth of population can be attributed to a decline in mortality from infectious diseases, primarily thanks to better nutrition, later also to better hygiene, and only marginally and late to medical interventions such as antibiotics and vaccines.
 McKeown was heavily criticized for his controversial ideas, but is nowadays remembered as "the founder of social medicine".